tom13m-sys/CP_Assesment/DECISIONS.md

    - ETL-side rate limiting / load shedding - Helps cope with peak traffic.
 Overflow goes to a side location.
    - Fix the startup anomaly detected bug - Calculate the buffered statistics when a minimal threshold is crossed.
    - Fix the windown idleness bug
+   - Change window function to use aggregate function

 6. **Add the error-handling and alerting design** I explicitly deferred — dead-letter handling for malformed/unparseable messages,